 Is Measles Contagious?

 Measles is most contagious during the three days before the rash appears.
-The rash usually begins around the face and neck, and works its way down the body, with increasing lesions often seen on the face and trunk.
-The rash lasts 3-7 days and fades from the body in the order in which it appeared.
-The fever can linger two or three more days, and the cough as long as 10 days after the rash subsides.1
+The rash usually begins as red flat spots on the face and neck and works its way down the body towards the feet.
+Raised red bumps may also appear on the flat red spots and as the rash spreads downwards, the spots may join together.
+Fever may also occur when the rash first appears.
+The rash lasts 3-7 days and fades in the order in which it appeared.
+The fever can linger 2-3 more days, and the cough can last for up to 10 days after the rash has subsided.2

 IMPORTANT NOTE: NVIC encourages you to become fully informed about Measles and the Measles vaccine by reading all sections in the Table of Contents , which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.

 « Return to Measles Table of Contents

 « Return to Vaccines & Diseases Table of Contents